golang/tools/gopls/doc/features/modfiles.md

+---
-# Gopls: Support for go.mod and go.work files
+title: "Gopls: Support for go.mod and go.work files"
+---

 TODO: document these features for go.{mod,work} files:
 - hover